bwcompton/EcoAssess/inst/aboutIEI.md

-﻿The Index of Ecological Integrity (IEI), is a product of the Conservation Assessment and Prioritization System (CAPS), an ecosystem-based approach for assessing the ecological integrity of land and water and subsequently identifying and prioritizing areas for habitat and biodiversity conservation.
+The Index of Ecological Integrity (IEI), is a product of the Conservation Assessment and Prioritization System (CAPS), an ecosystem-based approach for assessing the ecological integrity of land and water and subsequently identifying and prioritizing areas for habitat and biodiversity conservation.
 It has been used by conservation practitioners for over 15 years to target areas for protection as a component of strategic land conservation.